thycotic/dsv-docs/product/auth-general/authgcp/index.md

 thy config edit
 ```

-Add *gce-test* as a User to the **Default Admin Policy**.
+Add *gcloud:gce-test* as a User to the **Default Admin Policy**.
 Third party accounts must be prefixed with the provider name; in this case, the fully qualified username would be *glcoud-gce:gce-test*.

 (Only the Admin policy is shown from the config file)